Sonnet for our guy

 who needs him alive is driftwood and foam

-slow scraping bare beach beneath a northern sun.
+slow scraping bare beach beneath northern sun.

 Evaporates, like woman stewing fish